Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iVDRQg_aWpU,4198.666311419753,4201.467462.md

 ### Transcript

-> is jason aussie i am let's see if it's the same one
+> is jason aussie I am let's see if it's the same one